Key Takeaways About Weed Measurements

 North Americans have more access to legal cannabis than we've ever had in our lifetimes.
 The good news is that this trend is only likely to grow as more U.S. states and Mexico launch their legal marketplaces for adult consumers.
-The newfound access to pot is incredible but poses uncertainties for new buyers entering a dispensary.
+The newfound access to pot is incredible, but poses uncertainties for new buyers entering a dispensary.

 A guide like the one above helps determine your weed measurements.
 Measuring out your purchase may not be the most fun aspect of cannabis, but it can help save you cash while avoiding over-purchasing.
-Knowing your correct measurement of weed will not only help keep costs at a minimum--they can also help you avoid going over any state's possession limits.
+Knowing your correct measurement of weed will not only help keep costs at a minimum, they can also help you avoid going over any state's possession limits.

 And even if you aren't worried about skirting the law or breaking your bank, you don't want to buy too much and have to store your cannabis for longer than you'd like.
-That's how a good flower goes stale.
+That's how good flower goes stale.

 How Much Marijuana Should You Smoke Your First Time?